-Entering students who have completed advanced placement courses in high school and have taken the Advanced Placement Program (APP) examinations should have the results sent to the Registrar at the Mount Vernon Campus.
+Entering students who have completed advanced placement courses in high school and have taken the Advanced Placement Program (APP) examinations should have the official transcript showing their results sent to the Registrar at the Mount Vernon Campus.
 Generally, credit will be awarded according to the chart at the top of this page.